Sonic hedgehog protein: Patterning of the central nervous system

 SHH is suggested to promote the activation function of Gli2 and inhibit repressive activity of Gli3.
 SHH also seems to promote the activation function of Gli3, but this activity is not strong enough.
 The graded concentration of SHH gives rise to graded activity of Gli 2 and Gli3, which promote ventral and dorsal neuronal subtypes in the ventral spinal cord.
 Evidence from Gli3 and SHH/Gli3 mutants show that SHH primarily regulates the spatial restriction of progenitor domains rather than being inductive, as SHH/Gli3 mutants show intermixing of cell types.

 SHH also induces other proteins with which it interacts, and these interactions can influence the sensitivity of a cell towards SHH.
 Hedgehog-interacting protein (HHIP) is induced by SHH, which in turn attenuates its signaling activity.
 Vitronectin is another protein that is induced by SHH; it acts as an obligate co-factor for SHH signaling in the neural tube.

 There are five distinct progenitor domains in the ventral neural tube: V3 interneurons, motor neurons (MN), V2, V1, and V0 interneurons (in ventral to dorsal order).
 These different progenitor domains are established by "communication" between different classes of homeobox transcription factors.
 (See Trigeminal Nerve.)
 These transcription factors respond to SHH gradient concentration.
 Depending upon the nature of their interaction with SHH, they are classified into two groups—class I and class II—and are composed of members from the Pax, Nkx, Dbx and Irx families.
 Class I proteins are repressed at different thresholds of SHH delineating ventral boundaries of progenitor domains, while class II proteins are activated at different thresholds of SHH delineating the dorsal limit of domains.
 Selective cross-repressive interactions between class I and class II proteins give rise to five cardinal ventral neuronal subtypes.

-It is important to note that SHH is not the only signaling molecule exerting an effect on the developing neural tube.
+SHH is not the only signaling molecule exerting an effect on the developing neural tube.
 Many other molecules, pathways and mechanisms are active (e.g., RA, FGF, BMP), and complex interactions between SHH and other molecules are possible.
 BMPs are suggested to play a critical role in determining the sensitivity of neural cell to SHH signaling.
 Evidence supporting this comes from studies using BMP inhibitors that ventralize the fate of the neural plate cell for a given SHH concentration.
 On the other hand, mutation in BMP antagonists (e.g., noggin) produces severe defects in the ventral-most characteristics of the spinal cord, followed by ectopic expression of BMP in the ventral neural tube.
 Interactions of SHH with Fgf and RA have not yet been studied in molecular detail.